sd2020spring/sd2020spring.github.io/_activities/setup.md

 ## Step 1: Install Ubuntu

-Our officially supported OS is Ubuntu 16.04.3 64-bit ([link to ISO](http://releases.ubuntu.com/16.04/ubuntu-16.04.3-desktop-amd64.iso) - huge file).
-There are two ways configure Ubuntu on your computer: dual boot and virtual machine.
+Our officially supported OS is Ubuntu 18.04.1 64-bit.
+The instructions below will help you get set up.

 ### Dual Boot (preferred)

 The preferred method for installing Ubuntu is to use what's known as a dual boot.
 In this setup, you will have Ubuntu installed alongside Windows.
 Upon startup of your computer, you will be able to choose which OS to boot into.
 If you are going to be using a dual boot setup, the easiest way to get up and running is to use one of the provided SoftDes thumb drives.
-These thumb drives have been pre-loaded with a bootable installer for Ubuntu 16.04.3.
+These thumb drives have been pre-loaded with a bootable installer for Ubuntu 18.04.1.

 #### Creating Space for an Ubuntu Partition